A candidate wins by acclamation when they’re the only candidate in an election. Nobody votes.

 A marked ballot that does not count for any candidate.
 When counting the ballots in the ballot box, the Deputy or Assistant Returning Officer can reject a ballot for clearly defined reasons.
 If a person watching the ballot count disagrees with their decision, the Election Officers must record the objection in the polling record.

-The election officer in charge of a constituency.
+The election officer in charge of a constituency or community.
 Returning Officers appoint Assistant Returning Officers, Deputy Returning Officers, Polling Clerks, and Registration Clerks for each poll.
-Returning Officers oversee everything about the election in their constituency.
+Returning Officers oversee everything about the election in their constituency or community.

 A way to vote by mail if you’re away at school, on vacation, in hospital, at a treatment centre, in jail, or for any other reason.
 You must apply to Elections Nunavut to get a special ballot.
 You then receive a package, follow the directions, and mail the ballot back in a special envelope.